Ending the Use of Tar-Based Sealants

 Become an advocate in your community against the use of tar-based pavement sealants.

 Where have tar-based sealants been banned so far?

-As of the end of 2016, tar-based sealants have been banned in: Andover, Massachusetts (use restriction); Ann Arbor, Michigan; Annapolis/Anne Arundel County, Maryland; Austin, Texas; Bee Cave, Texas; Boone, North Carolina (use restriction); Cwlth. of Massachusetts (use restriction); Dane County, Wisconsin; Dexter, Michigan; Edwards Aquifer Authority, Texas; Greenville, South Carolina; Hamburg Township, Michigan; Montgomery County, Maryland; Milwaukee, Wisconsin; North Barrington, Illinois; Prince George’s County, Maryland; San Antonio, Texas; San Marcos, Texas; Scio Township, Michigan; South Barrington, Illinois; Spring Lake Township, Michigan; State of Minnesota; State of Washington; Sudbury, Massachusetts (use restriction); Suffolk County, New York; Van Buren Township, Michigan; Washington, D.C.; Westwood, Massachusetts; Winfield, Kansas; Winnetka, Illinois; Ypsilanti, Michigan
+As of April 2017, tar-based sealants have been banned in: Andover, Massachusetts (use restriction); Ann Arbor, Michigan; Annapolis/Anne Arundel County, Maryland; Austin, Texas; Bee Cave, Texas; Boone, North Carolina (use restriction); Cwlth. of Massachusetts (use restriction); Dane County, Wisconsin; Dexter, Michigan; Edwards Aquifer Authority, Texas; Glendale, Wisconsin; Greenville, South Carolina; Hamburg Township, Michigan; Montgomery County, Maryland; Milwaukee, Wisconsin; North Barrington, Illinois; Prince George’s County, Maryland; San Antonio, Texas; San Marcos, Texas; Scio Township, Michigan; South Barrington, Illinois; Spring Lake Township, Michigan; State of Minnesota; State of Washington; Sudbury, Massachusetts (use restriction); Suffolk County, New York; Van Buren Township, Michigan; Washington, D.C.; Westwood, Massachusetts; Winfield, Kansas; Winnetka, Illinois; Ypsilanti, Michigan

 Wisconsin needs to follow the lead of others and end the sale and use of tar-based and other high-PAH pavement sealants to protect our health and environment.
 Clean Wisconsin fully supports the ban of tar-based sealants, and is actively working to find common-sense solutions to this preventable issue.